34. Fission and fusion

 For a uranium-236 nucleus (which consists of 92 protons and 144 neutrons), a similar calculation shows that the nucleus is lighter than the 236 individual nucleons by 1.870144 u.
 This gives a nuclear binding energy of 1742.039 MeV.
 Dividing this nuclear binding energy by the 236 nucleons gives 7.382 MeV per nucleon.

-The isotopes with the highest nuclear binding energy per nucleon are nickel-62 and iron-56 each having a value of 8.79 MeV per nucleon.
+The isotopes with the highest nuclear binding energy per nucleon are nickel-62 and iron-56, both of which have a value of 8.79 MeV per nucleon.

 On the right side of the graph, fission will cause a release of energy for isotopes that have more nucleons than iron-56 (and would require an input of energy for isotopes that have fewer nucleons than iron-56).

 Stars shine by means of nuclear fusion in their cores.
 For relatively massive stars, the nuclear fuel is spent once the lighter nuclei have fused into iron.
 At that point, the star can no longer generate energy by nuclear fusion and the star collapses.
-The collapsing outer layers of the star literally bounce off the star’s dense core.
+The collapsing outer layers of the star bounce off the star’s dense core.
 This rebound results in a spectacular explosion called a supernova.
-It is in these explosions that the elements having atomic number greater than iron are formed.
+It is in these explosions that the elements with atomic numbers greater than that of iron are formed.
 The energy of the explosion is what creates the heavy elements.
-All the elements having an atomic number greater than iron and nickel were formed in the supernova explosions of previous generations of stars.
+All of the elements that have atomic numbers greater than those of iron and nickel were formed in the supernova explosions of previous generations of stars.
 These materials are then incorporated into the next generation of stars and their planetary systems.
 We are literally made of stardust.

 Nuclear incidents